Passenger Briefings (Passenger Training)

 Video Game Applications - Serious Games

-Serious Games are a topic of research which is looking at the efficacy of interactive, edutainment applications for the transmission and retention of safety information.
-Since 2013, the FAA’s Cabin Safety Research Team has been in active collaboration, via grants and correspondence, with the Human Computer Interaction Lab at the University of Udine, Italy.
-This collaboration has led to the development and successful deployment of multiple, freely available applications for aviation passenger safety.
-These applications, some interactive, are all available at no cost on Facebook and mobile app stores:
+“Serious” games represent a topic of research which looks at the efficacy of interactive applications, combining aspects of education and entertainment for the transmission and retention of safety information.
+Since 2013, the FAA’s Cabin Safety Research Team continues to collaborate, via grants and correspondence, with the Human Computer Interaction Lab at the University of Udine, Italy.
+This collaboration led to the development and successful deployment of multiple, freely available applications for aviation passenger safety.
+Find these applications free on Facebook or the mobile app stores from Google and Apple:

 - HCI Lab, Udine Applications